MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 When a new package is added to the App-V Client, a copy of the REGISTRY.DAT file from the package is created at %ProgramData%\Microsoft\AppV\Client\VREG\{Version GUID}.dat.
 The name of the file is the version GUID with the .DAT extension.
 The reason this copy is made is to ensure that the actual hive file in the package is never in use, which would prevent the removal of the package at a later time.

-**Registry.dat from Package Store** > **%ProgramData%\Microsoft\AppV\Client\Vreg\\{VersionGuid}.dat**
+**Registry.dat from Package Store** > **%ProgramData%\Microsoft\AppV\Client\Vreg\\{VersionGUID}.dat**

-When the first application from the package is launched on the client, the client stages or copies the contents out of the hive file, re-creating the package registry data in an alternate location under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\AppV\Client\Packages\PackageGuid\Versions\VersionGuid\REGISTRY.
+When the first application from the package is launched on the client, the client stages or copies the contents out of the hive file, re-creating the package registry data in an alternate location under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\AppV\Client\Packages\PackageGuid\Versions\VersionGUID\REGISTRY.
 The staged registry data has two distinct types of machine data and user data.
 Machine data is shared across all users on the machine.
-User data is staged for each user to a user-specific location HKCU\Software\Microsoft\AppV\Client\Packages\PackageGuid\Registry\User.
+User data is staged for each user to a user-specific location HKCU\Software\Microsoft\AppV\Client\Packages\PackageGUID\Registry\User.
 The machine data is ultimately removed at package removal time, and the user data is removed on a user unpublish operation.

 ### Package registry staging vs. connection group registry staging